Apple gets partial win on appeal in Samsung patent case

 The stock has gained more than a quarter since October, when Icahn first said it was undervalued.

-(Additional reporting by Dan Levine; Editing by Jeffrey Benkoe, W Simon and Christian Plumb)
+(Additional reporting by Dan Levine in SAN FRANCISCO, Hyunjoo Jin in SEOUL; Editing by Jeffrey Benkoe, W Simon, Christian Plumb and Edwina Gibbs)